-2018 has been a momentous year for data.
+2018 was a momentous year for data.
 Not only has the overall importance of data and information within organizations continued to grow, but we’ve also seen the continued rise of megatrends like IoT, big data – even too much data – and of course, machine learning.
 That’s along with the ongoing maturation of other, perhaps less known, but equally important data initiatives such as governance and integration in the cloud.

 So what does the coming year have in store?

 In many ways, the top trends of 2019 will largely be a continuation of what’s already been happening this year.
-But we’ll also see new and exciting developments take shape that will spur even more data sources and types, more demand for integration and cost optimization, and even better analytics and insights for organizations.
+But we’ll also see new and exciting developments take shape that will spur even more data sources and types, more demand for integration and cost optimization and even better analytics and insights for organizations.

 Here are the top seven big data analytics trends for 2019: